The group identification problem for $p$-groups of small order: Group identification for the groups of order

 \subsection{Group identification for the groups of order $2^9$}

-The new id-function for groups of order $2^9$ is organised as a decision tree similar to that for the groups of order $2^8$.
+Our algorithm for the identification of groups of order $2^9$ is organised as a decision tree similar to that for the groups of order $2^8$.
 We continue to use the notation for the decision tree as introduced in Section \ref{id28}.

-In difference to the decision tree for the groups of order $2^8$, we do not use individual functions $f(v)$ for each vertex of the tree; we use the same function for all vertices of a certain depth in the tree.
-The function is evaluated only if it splits the set $s(v)$ into proper subsets.
+In contrast to the decision tree for the groups of order $2^8$, the identification for groups of order $2^9$ does not use individual functions $f_v$ for each vertex of the tree.